-The conservancy has raised $13,000 of the expected $30,000 need to restored the lighthouse, and in January 2013, it held a public meeting to rally support for its desire to place the lighthouse in Waterworks Park.
-The conservancy received approval in September 2013 to place the restored lighthouse in Water Works Park, north of Derby Pond.
-The base of the lighthouse was moved indoors in June 2013 for restoration work, and a dedication ceremony is planned for July 15, 2014.
+After the conservancy had raised $13,000 of the expected $30,000 need to restore the lighthouse, it held a public meeting in January 2013 to rally support for its desire to place the lighthouse in Waterworks Park.
+The conservancy's persistence worked, and in September 2013, it received approval to place the restored lighthouse in Water Works Park, north of Derby Pond.
+The base of the lighthouse was moved indoors in June 2013 for restoration work, and a dedication ceremony for the refurbished tower is planned for July 15, 2014.